ninjitaru/OpenSSL-Pod/README.md

-OpenSSL-Pod - forked & updated for bitcode and version 1.1.1d
+OpenSSL-Pod
 ===========
+Forked & updated for bitcode and version 1.1.1d

 ### Installing